-Curriculum is personalised in line with a student's EHCP outcomes to ensure they develop in all areas that are specific to their individual need.
+Curriculum is personalised in line with a pupil's EHCP outcomes to ensure they develop in all areas that are specific to their individual need.
 Activities include play-based, child-led and adult-led, linked to a thematic plan.
 There is a focus on mobility, postural management, active exploration of the environment and personal care; total communication; medical care plans; independence and social, emotional skills.
-To ensure a breadth of coverage the curriculum is structured around 5 main areas: My Communication, My Care and Independence, My Community, Myself (physical and emotional) and My Thinking.
+To ensure a breadth of coverage the curriculum is structured around the main areas of Early Maths Skills, Early English Skills, My Communication, My thinking and then the 4 strands of Preparation for Adulthood (Employability, Health, Independent Living and Friends, Relationships and community Inclusion.